 Project agreements will be executed for all local projects administered by KDOT and/or funded by Federal or State funds, unless they are covered by a County Umbrella Agreement.
-Project agreements are initiated by KDOT and will be sent to the LPA electronically.
+Project agreements are initiated by KDOT and will be sent to the LPA electronically approximately one year before the project letting.
 The LPA will be asked to execute two copies of the project agreement and mail both back to KDOT for execution.
 The LPA will receive a copy once the agreement is fully executed.